fbpx

 Day 14 - Kathmandu

-This morning, venture out with your leader and explore the old town of Kathmandu.
-Experience the hustle and bustle of the ancient streets of the Kathmandu valley and the Asan Tole and Indrda Chowk Bazaar, centrally located in the old Kathmandu.
-Full of vibrant colors and noises, surrounded by temples, stupas and market stalls, this is the hub of the daily Kathmandu life.
-It also a unique ‘Pote’ bazaar.
-Pote are beads worn by married Hindu women and made by Muslims.
-And not too far is Machindra bahal temple, worshipped by Hindus and Buddhists.
-Learn how the locals weave their beliefs into their daily life and gain confidence in navigating the zigzaging lanes in the old city.
-Enjoy some free time afterwards.
-You may want to explore Dubar Square, or head to Swayambhunath and explore.
-Maybe get together your group in the evening again and celebrate this epic trip with some delicious local cuisine.
+This morning, venture out with your leader and explore the Old Town of Kathmandu.
+Experience the hustle and bustle of the ancient streets of the Kathmandu Valley, the Asan Tole and Indra Chowk Bazaar.
+Full of vibrant colours and noises and surrounded by temples, stupas and market stalls, this is the hub of daily Kathmandu life.
+There’s also a ‘Pote’ bazaar – Pote are beads worn by married Hindu women, typically made by the Muslim families who make up the majority of the market’s vendors.
+And not too far away is the Seto Machindranath Temple – a place of worship for both Hindus and Buddhists.
+After, enjoy some free time.
+You might want to explore Durbar Square or check out the Swayambhunath Stupa.
+Maybe get together your group in the evening and celebrate this epic trip with some delicious local cuisine.

 Day 15 - Kathmandu